Texting Scarlatti: Composition, Reception, Performance

 This work was supported by the Leverhulme Trust.

-These methods were honed during the Leverhulme Trust-funded project and the final data, analysis and discussion can be seen on the full project website (textingscarlatti.gsmd.ac.uk)
+This work was made possible by a major grant from the Leverhulme Trust (RPG-2022-338) and Research England ‘participatory research’ funding via institutional QR.
+Project data, analysis and discussion can be seen on the full project website (textingscarlatti.gsmd.ac.uk)